mpeylo/cmpossl/README.md

 and its shared objects in `/usr/lib` (or `/usr/bin` for Cygwin).

 When using [`Makefile_v1`](Makefile_v1),
+both a dynamic and a static library (`libcmp.a`) are produced, and there are some extra options.
-you may also specify using the environment variable `OUT_DIR` where the produced library files (e.g., `libcmp.so.2.0`) shall be placed.
+You may specify using the environment variable `OUT_DIR` where the produced library files (e.g., `libcmp.so.2.0`) shall be placed.
 By default, the current directory (`.`) is used.\
 The environment variable `CC` may be set as needed; it defaults to `gcc`.\